Learn how to join SERN and participate in the transnational activities of the network.

-The network consists of a General Assembly meeting every year and electing for a two-year-period an Executive Board which has the task to take the main startegic decisions about the Network.
+The participatory body of the network is the General Assembly, meeting every year and electing for a two-year-period an Executive Board which has the task to take the main strategic decisions about the Network.
 The Board elects a Chair and Vice Chair.
 The Board appoints the Network Coordinator who is also the Director of the Secretariat.

 The development of new projects/paths of collaboration within the network is a strategic process of collaboration between a number of members on a specific theme.
 The project cycle management model consists of several phases in a specific order.

 A project proposal is submitted by one or more members through the e-platform or through the Secretariat.
 The Secretariat can provide support in structuring the initial project idea.

 If the proposal collects the interest of at least another member, it is subsequently discussed in the context of an identification meeting which can take place at the General Assembly of the network or, alternatively, in the context of a project event or a dedicated meeting.
 The proposal is finalized at least in terms of common problems/needs addressed, project objective(s) and target groups.
 If the project partners are identified, they could also be invited to the meeting.
 Once established, each project group shall identify a contact person both in Sweden and Italy.
 The contact persons plan and lead the activities.
 One of the organizations to which the coordinators belong shall be appointed as the lead partner in case of an application at EU level.
 Where translation support is needed for the work, it should be provided by the participants’ own organizations (e.g. by international relations officers, SERN contact persons).

 In these phases project partners from other countries are identified.
 The project budget and other aspects are then defined according to the specification of the EU programme it will be submitted to.
 The Secretariat will not be involved in the formulation unless there is a specific request from the members of the network that it be among the partners.